 This action does not impose any new information collection burden.
-This action results in no changes to the information collection requirements of the NSPS and will have no impact on the information collection estimate of project cost and hour burden previously submitted to OMB.
+This action results in no changes to the information collection requirements of the NSPS and will have no impact on the information collection estimate of project cost and hour burden previously submitted to the Office of Management and Budget (OMB).
 However, the information collection requirements contained in the existing regulation (40 CFR part 60, subpart Ja) under the provisions of the Paperwork Reduction Act, 44 U.S.C.
 3501, et seq., have been sent to OMB for approval under EPA ICR number 2263.02.
 The OMB control numbers for EPA's regulations in 40 CFR are listed in 40 CFR part 9.